What international destinations are reopening to tourists?

 Bali’s economy is highly dependent on tourism and the number of visitors has increased in recent years, with around 6.3 million people visiting in 2019.

-All foreign citizens, except diplomats, permanent residents and humanitarian workers, are currently banned in Indonesia, and anyone entering the island must undergo a hyssop test and provide a letter stating that they are free of Covid- 19.
+All foreign citizens, except diplomats, permanent residents and humanitarian workers, are currently banned in Indonesia, and anyone entering the island must undergo a hyssop test and provide a letter stating that they are free from Covid-19.

 It’s unclear what the entry requirements will be if the restrictions are lifted later this year, or if Bali will accept travelers from regions badly affected by the pandemic.